North Dakota Badlands Horse

 President

 Marylu Weber has been loving and riding horses for over 60 years and riding with her husband in TRNP since the mid-1980s so it was natural to start photographing the wild horses.
 She started volunteering for TRNP in 1999, identifying and documenting the horses in coordination with park staff.
 When another roundup was scheduled for 2009, Marylu felt the need to start an organization to promote the horses and build a network of owners.
 She and Henry founded North Dakota Badlands Horse Registry that year and it has since acquired nonprofit status.
 In the past years over 195 horses have found good homes because of friends and followers of NDBH.
-The partnership between TRNP and NDBH allows NDBH to help TRNP staff with the capture, handling, and loading of wild horses.
+A partnership between TRNP and NDBH allowed NDBH to help TRNP staff with the capture, handling, and loading of wild horses.

 Picture